 The terrorists said they would welcome TV crews inside to give interviews live for Russian TV.
-The men had heavy southern accents.
+The men spoke in heavy southern accents, usually used in Russian comedies.
 ‘We’ve come to die here for Allah.
 We’ll take hundreds of unbelievers with us.’

 One of the black widows spoke to camera.
 She said she was from a secular family, but joined a sect when her father, husband and cousin were killed during the war with Russia.
 ‘If we die it’s not the end,’ she said calmly.
 ‘There are many more of us.’